ownlifeful/we.glue.earth/README.md

 ### Equal Ownership

-Every worker owns an equal share in the cooperative, fostering a sense of ownership and commitment to our mission and values.
+Every worker owns an equal share in the cooperative, fostering a sense of ownership and commitment to our collective mission and values.

 ### Hiring Process